qr kod na stranku

 After the invasion of Poland by Nazi Germany at the start of World War II, the newly defined Distrikt Krakau (Kraków District) became the capital of Germany's General Government.
 The Jewish population of the city was forced into a walled zone known as the Kraków Ghetto, from which they were sent to German extermination camps such as the nearby Auschwitz never to return, and the Nazi concentration camps like Płaszów.
 However, the city was spared from destruction and major bombing.

-neighbours: Kraków County
+Neighbours: Kraków County

-Suggested citation: Michal Páleník: EU regions - Kraków - PL213, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/PL213
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Kraków – PL213, IZ Bratislava, retrieved from: https://www.iz.sk/PPL213, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/PL213